Azure/aks-baseline-automation/docs/IaC-prerequisites.md

    sudo apt-get update && sudo apt-get install terraform
    ```

+4. Register the Azure features used by this Reference implementation.
+For the list of these features look at the pre-checks performed in the IaC workflows (for example [IaC-bicep-AKS.yml](../.github/workflows/IaC-bicep-AKS.yml)

-4. Clone/download this repo locally, or even better fork this repository.
+5. Clone/download this repo locally, or even better fork this repository.

    > :twisted_rightwards_arrows: If you have forked this reference implementation repo, you'll be able to customize some of the files and commands for a more personalized experience; also ensure references to repos mentioned are updated to use your own (e.g. the following `GITHUB_REPO`).